Gracker/Friends-Circle-Demo-Apks-For-Power-and-Performance-Test/README_EN.md

 This module implements JavaScript and Java interaction, supports dynamic loading of up to 200 Friend Circle data items, and resolves the flickering issue when scrolling to the bottom.

+### 5. Custom Scroller Module (wechatfriendforcustomscroller)

+- Replaces RecyclerView/ListView with a fully custom `CustomTimelineView` + `CustomOverScroller` stack, mirroring Weibo/QQ style implementations.
+- Same MVVM + Room data pipeline as other modules so the dataset is deterministic.
+- Three load profiles inject CPU & bitmap work directly inside the timeline view to evaluate OEM optimizations without interference from system Scroller tweaks.

+### 6. RenderThread Stress Module (wechatfriendforrenderstress)

+- Builds on top of the custom scroller APK but shifts the pressure to RenderThread/GPU.
+- `RenderStressOverlayView` applies large blur/shader chains while the list is scrolling, keeping the UI thread light but saturating the renderer.
+- Ideal for Perfetto traces focusing on RenderThread backlog, SurfaceFlinger vsync misses, and OEM GPU scheduling strategies.

 ## Performance Optimization Strategies

 In Android, to avoid list stuttering, optimize from the following aspects: